View of Mount Esja from Reykjavik

 I’ve visited Iceland twice.
 Once at the beginning of February and once in August.
-Two totally different seasons with totally different weather conditions which required a bit of thought as to what to pack.
-Here’s what I’ve learned on my visits to this stunning country about what to pack for your trip to Iceland – winter or summer.
+Two totally different seasons with totally different weather conditions.
+Some thought was required as to what to wear in Iceland.
+Here’s what I’ve learned on my visits to this stunning country about what to pack for Iceland in winter or summer.

 What to Wear in Iceland